 – San Felipe Neri Oratory

-This temple that you can see in Cádiz belonged to the old oratory of the Philippians, was built in 1688 according to the plans of the builder (architect) Blas Díaz, and was inaugurated in 1719.
+This temple belonged to the old oratory of the Philippians, was built in 1688 according to the plans of the builder (architect) Blas Díaz, and was inaugurated in 1719.
 Subsequently, in 1764, the roof was rebuilt due to the damage suffered by the tsunami of 1755.
 In addition to its artistic interest, it also has a special historical significance as the seat of the Cortes (national assembly) that drafted the first Spanish Constitution in 1812.

 The exterior area of the temple is articulated by Ionic pilasters, among which there are numerous tombstones dedicated to the Donatist deputies (name given to those belonging to the liberal current in favour of the constitution) and which were placed in this place especially in 1912, to celebrate the centenary of the Cortes of Cadiz.

-The Oratory to be seen in Cádiz has an elliptical floor plan, around which there are seven rectangular chapels, covered with barrel vaults and richly decorated.
+The Oratory has an elliptical floor plan, around which there are seven rectangular chapels, covered with barrel vaults and richly decorated.
 Among these, the Sagrario chapel stands out, with a particular 18th-century Baroque altarpiece of Italian origin in coloured marble and presided over by a polychrome wooden crucifix, also of Italian origin.

 – Tavira Tower

 The history of the Tavir Tower is fascinating.
-It is the most prominent lookout tower to be seen in Cádiz.
+It is the most prominent lookout tower of the things to do in Cadiz.
 It is named after its first lookout, the frigate lieutenant Antonio Tavira.
 Built in the mid-18th century, it is Baroque in style and forms part of the Palace of the Marquises of Recaño.

 Rectangular in shape, three storeys high and with a double façade facing the street, it is located on the highest point in the city, 45 metres above sea level.
 For this reason it was designated the official watchtower of the Port of Cádiz in 1778.
 In this way, it controlled the entry and exit of ships into the bay and the port.
 For all these reasons, the Tower was witness to the trade and prosperity enjoyed by the city in its “golden century“.

-The Tavira Tower to be seen in Cádiz, together with Torre Gorda, on the isthmus between Cádiz and San Fernando, and the Torre Alta in San Fernando, were the watchtowers that were used to warn of the main maritime movements by means of a system of flag signals.
+The Tavira Tower with the Gorda Tower and the Alta Tower in San Fernando, were the watchtowers that were used to warn of the main maritime movements by means of a system of flag signals.

 – Central Market

-The project for the Central Market to be seen in Cádiz was the work of Torcuato Benjumeda, who proposed a neoclassical square in the form of an arcaded square, located on the site of the market garden of the convent of Los Descalzos, now Plaza de la Libertad, which was disentailed in the 1830s.
+The project for the Central Market was the work of Torcuato Benjumeda, who proposed a neoclassical square in the form of an arcaded square, located on the site of the market garden of the convent of Los Descalzos, now Plaza de la Libertad, which was disentailed in the 1830s.
 The historic market in the Plaza de la Libertad was inaugurated in 1838 and for a century hardly any alterations were undertaken.

 In 1928 , a reform of the complex was planned, promoted by Mayor Ramón de Carranza, which led to the construction of the pavilion that occupies the central space.

-Recently renovated, it is the most historic and functional monument to see in Cádiz, and it is here that cameras and shopping trolleys coexist in perfect harmony, as well as tourists from the most colourful cities and the most local housewives of Cádiz.
+Recently renovated, it is the most historic and functional monument part of the things to do in Cadiz, and it is here that cameras and shopping trolleys coexist in perfect harmony, as well as tourists from the most colourful cities and the most local housewives of Cadiz.

 This is where you have to come if you want to buy the best and freshest meats, fruits, fish and seafood while visiting a beautiful monument of the city.